Cover photo by Chris Willis.

 Habitat

-Inhabits both still and running water habitats, including streams, rivers and dams.
+The Common Thorntail inhabits both still and running water habitats, including streams, rivers, and dams.
 It prefers open and exposed areas with bare ground and rocks.
+The Common Thorntail is found in all the biomes of South Africa, although it is scarce in the Succulent Karoo and Nama Karoo.
+It occurs up to 1200m above sea level.

 Photo by Ryan Tippett